Preer010/ContactAnalyzer/README.md

 This became a really fun learning experience ones I managed to piece the different puzzle pieces together.

-After a while i realized that I messed up the .idea folder.
-I thouhgt about making a new repo just to have a better structure, but I wanted to keep my commit history, so I felt it was quite low prio.
+I chose to do the test in JetBrains Rider because im more used to it from my previous job experience.
+Now after doing the test I would have done it in Visual studio because they seem to have a lot more tools for WPF.
+I also messed the .idea folder up a bit in the project but didnt have time to fix it sadly.

 One of the biggest problems i encountered was to link commands to the datagrids events.
 After a lot of searching around I found a way that I felt was the cleanest.
 I spent some time figuring out and testing ideas for how to display the largest groups of people close to each other.
 I started with a heatmap but couldn't really make the background map match the coordinates propperly.
 So then I decided to just choose a clustering algorithm called K-Means which was quite easy to implement and gave decent results.